brianshih1/mini-container/mdbook/src/container_definition.md

 ## Secret behind Containers

-So how does a container provide the isolation properties demonstrated above?
-It boils down to the following Linux primitives:
+The secret behind how a container can provide the isolation properties demonstrated above boils down to the following Linux primitives:

 - Namespaces
 - Capabilities